tjfontaine/cloudnative/distributed-systems-management/container-orchestration/database/MySQL_Operator_Intro.md

-# Intro to the MySQL Kubernetes Operator
+# Introduction to the MySQL Kubernetes Operator

 ## What's an Operator?
 A Kubernetes Operator is a tool which creates a custom resource definition for Kubernetes when installed on a Kubernetes cluster.